What is a Business VoIP Phone System?

 A Hybrid VoIP system combines a lot of the ‘benefits’ of on-premise and hosted VoIP.
 A traditional example of a hybrid communication solution will be connecting a non-VoIP enabled PBX system to a VoIP service provider’s network through gateway servers.
 One of the greatest pros while utilising a Hybrid PBX solution is that if you experience VoIP services outage then you will still be able to make phone calls through a standard PSTN.

-What VoIP Features do you require?
+What VoIP Features do you require for your business?

 Following are the most common features you can find in a VoIP system: